sardisnetwork/docs/Announcement.md

 ## TUSD stable coin gold shovel mining is coming (NO.1)!
 Dear users:
 TUSD is stationed in SARDIS, the first round of ecological linkage is opened.
-From August 4 to August 18, Sardiscommunity, TUSD community, Sardis Wallet and other 7wallets jointly launched TUSD stable coin gold shovel mining activities, users can first choose to pledge TUSD single currency or group liquidity mining transaction pair, participate in the "TUSD gold shovel" limited-time mining activities.
+From August 4 to August 18, Sardis community, TUSD community, Sardis Wallet and other 7wallets jointly launched TUSD stable coin gold shovel mining activities, users can first choose to pledge TUSD single currency or group liquidity mining transaction pair, participate in the "TUSD gold shovel" limited-time mining activities.

 How to participate:Click on the entrance to participate in mining.